steveseguin/vdo.ninja/README.md

 ## What is OBS NINJA
 OBS.ninja uses peer 2 peer technology to bring remote cameras into OBS.
 The server-side load is very small, so I am able to offer it as a service for free.
 Please see the sub-reddit for more details: https://reddit.com/r/obsninja

+## How to use:
 I demo the basic usage of OBS.ninja also on YoutuBe: https://www.youtube.com/watch?v=6R_sQKxFAhg

+Check the subreddit for added use cases, advanced features, and support.

 ## Server side / API software?
 The Server-side software uses code from my other project, https://Steves.app and https://meshcast.io  I have not made the server side software public yet, but the API remains free to access and use.
 If it gets abused, I'll put up restrictions.
 I do my best to not collect data of any type, but I may do so to improve the service, such as monitoring site usage, logging errors, or ensuring reliable connectivity.